bugraoezdemir/image_processing/image_processing/transforms/README.txt

 Here are tools that apply geometrical or photometrical transforms to numpy arrays.
-Photometrical transforms are functions that modify the scalar values at the voxels but have no effect on the frame.
-On the other hand, geometrical transforms modify the voxel coordinates, while trying to retain the scalar values corresponding to the voxel positions.
+Photometrical transforms modify the voxel values 'in-place', i.e., they do not change the voxel positions.

+On the other hand, geometrical transforms modify the voxel positions, while trying to retain the voxel values.

 Examples of photometrical transforms include statistical local filtering, whereas examples of geometrical transforms include rotations or translations.